survivejs/site/layouts/clinic.md

 ## How Much Does This Cost?

-A 2h session costs 400 euros and it's capped to four participants.
-If four individuals participate, then the cost is split between the participants.
-If you represent a company, then it's up to the company to cover the cost.
+A 2h session costs 100 euros per individual and it's capped to four participants.
+The cost is fixed to 400 euros for companies and comes without a cap.

 If you want me on-site, you'll have to cover travel related costs.